lubuntu-team/manual/source/3/3.2/3.2.9/locale.rst

    lxqt-config-locale

 from the command line.
-The Locale icon looks like a blue flag.
+The Locale icon looks like a blue flag with an A on it.